 Planet India, as the name suggests is one of the most unique eateries in Brighton.
-The restaurant’s branches are situated in Kemptown and Hove, with Hove being a personal favourite.
-The Hove restaurant welcomes you in with its quirky designs and decorations.
+Situated in Kemptown, the restaurant welcomes you in with its quirky designs and decorations.
 The owner, Nilesh is extremely warm and treats his customers almost as if they were his long-lost friends.
 The cosy atmosphere extends into the dining area, filled with family pictures that take you on a spectacular journey of India, both visually as well as on your palates.

 The menu comprises of some of the classic vegetarian options a variety of vegetable curries and daals as well as a classic chaat starter option.
 The masoor daal and muttar paneer being the highlights, reminding you of those times at home when you were blessed by your mother’s cooking.
 Nilesh makes sure that he keeps a thali option that is both filling and authentic, with options of Khaman dhokla and Samosa Chaats as starters and some delectable palak paneer among the mains.